 Laboratory of Vision & Optics

-The Laboratory of Vision and Optics is made up of three main Divisions which share common infrastructure, administrative services and, to an extent, scientific staff.
-However, they differ as regards the basic axis of their activities.
+The Laboratory of Vision and Optics consists of individual laboratories that share common infrastructure, administrative services and scientific staff.
+However, they differ in the axis of their activities.

 The laboratories cooperate to providing high quality research as well as specialized training of scientists in subjects related to their field activity.
 At the same time they promote the University's extroversion towards society.

 LVO is housed in the Medical School of the University of Crete, employs ophthalmologists, doctors, opticians and optometrists, medical photographers, nurses and scientists in the fields of physics, mathematics, biology, chemistry, biomedical engineering, technology and computer technology.
 The close cooperation of the above specialties under the close guidance of the Director of the Laboratory, Professor M. Tsilimbaris, has as a consequence the LVO to continue today the tradition inherited from the international activity and the numerous distinctions of its founder em.
 Professor I. Pallikaris and to be at the forefront in the field of vision research.
 Its physicians and researchers are members of International Organizations with numerous publications to their credit.

 LVO operates in a non-for-profit basis and its revenues come from the services it offers and from research funds / programs.
 Proceeds from the services offered are used to finance the research carried out in the Laboratory.
 The autonomy that is ensured, is the mechanism for pushing its activities, since it provides the ability of self-financed research and continuous upgrade of its clinical and research equipment but also the material-technical infrastructure necessary for its educational activities.